handyman90/redirect-404-matcher/README.md

 - Enable redirect matching.
 - Select the post types to match against.
-- (Optional) Enter a fallback 404 page URL or image replacement (Pro).
+- (Pro) Enter a fallback 404 page URL or default image URL.
+- (Pro) Activate using the demo license key below.

 ---

+## 🔑 Demo License Key

+This version includes basic Pro features for demo/testing.
+To enable Pro-only settings, use this demo license key:

+12345678

+> 🔐 This key is a placeholder and does not connect to any external validation service.
+> Future releases may use secure validation for official licenses.

+---

 ## 🧪 Multisite Support

 If the plugin is **network-activated**, settings are shared across all sites using WordPress site options.
-Otherwise, settings are stored per-site.
+If activated per site, each site stores its own configuration.

 ---